-- 5. Since at least 1992, the Washington State Department of Corrections has contracted with private "operator service providers," also known as "alternate operator services companies," to provide "0+" operator services on the payphones used by prison inmates incarcerated in the State of Washington.
-Prison inmates are required to use the "0+" operator service provider assigned by contract to the prison from which the call is placed, and may place only collect calls. - 6.
+- 4. Since at least 1992, the Washington State Department of Corrections has contracted with private "operator service providers," also known as "alternate operator services companies," to provide "0+" operator services on the payphones used by prison inmates incarcerated in the State of Washington.
+Prison inmates are required to use the "0+" operator service provider assigned by contract to the prison from which the call is placed, and may place only collect calls. - 5.
 Since at least 1988, telecommunications companies acting as or contracting with operator service providers have been required by state law to assure appropriate disclosure of rates charged to consumers for services provided while connecting both intrastate and interstate long-distance telephone calls.
-However, the defendants, all telecommunications companies and operator service providers, have failed to assure appropriate disclosure of rates to the plaintiffs and others similarly situated, and continue to fail to do so for intrastate long-distance telephone calls.
+However, the defendants, all telecommunications companies and operator service providers, have failed to assure appropriate disclosure of rates to the plaintiffs and others similarly situated, and confinue to fail to do so for intrastate long-distance telephone calls.
 The defendants have provided disclosure of rates for at least some interstate calls from Washington prison inmates only since November of 1999.

 III.
-CLASS ACTION ALLEGATIONS
+CLASS ACTION ALLÉGATIONS

-- 7. Definition of Class.
-The class consists of all individuals who have received or will receive one or more long-distance intrastate or interstate collect calls from one or more Washington State prison inmates since June 20, 1996, except for those individuals who have received only interstate collect calls from Washington State prison inmates after November of 1999, and to whom timely disclosure of rates was offered. - 8.
-Class Representatives.
+6. Definition of Class.
+The class consists of all individuals who have received one or more long-distance intrastate or interstate collect calls from one or more Washington State prison inmates since June 20, 1996, except for those individuals who have received only interstate collect calls from Washington State prison inmates after November of 1999, and to whom timely disclosure of rates was offered.

+- 7. Class Representatives.
 Named plaintiff Sandy Judd has received and paid for intrastate long-distance collect calls from Washington State prison inmates.
-Named plaintiff Tara Herivel has received and continues to receive and pay for intrastate long-distance collect calls from Washington State prison inmates.
-Named plaintiff Zuraya Wright received and paid for interstate collect calls from a Washington State prison inmate between June 20, 1996 and November of 1999. - 9.
+Named plaintiff Zuraya Wright received and paid for interstate collect calls from a Washington State prison inmate between June 20, 1996 and November of 1999. - 8.
 Size of Class.
 There are approximately 14,000 prison inmates currently incarcerated in the State of Washington.
-Inmate are generally allowed access to prison payphones during daytime hours.
-Every person who is or has been called by any incarcerated person since July 20, 1996 is a potential class member, including family, friends, attorneys and news organizations.
-The class is expected to number in the tens or hundreds of thousands and is so large that joinder of all members is impracticable. - 10.
+Each inmate is permitted to maintain a calling list of multiple family members and acquaintances.
+Every person who is or has been on any incarcerated person's calling list since 1996 is a potential class member, including family, friends, attorneys and news organizations.
+The class is expected to number in the tens or hundreds of thousands and is so large that joinder of all members is impracticable. - 9.
 Common Questions of Law and Fact.
-This action requires a determination of whether the defendants have assured appropriate rate disclosure to the class member recipients of inmate-initiated intrastate and interstate long-distance collect telephone calls as required by RCW §80.36.520 and RCW §80.36.530.

-- 11. Defendants Have Acted On Grounds Generally Applicable to the Class.
+This action requires a determination of whether the defendants assured appropriate rate disclosure to the class member recipients of inmate-initiated intrastate and interstate long-distance collect telephone calls as required by RCW §80.36.520 and RCW §80.36.530. - 10.
+Defendants Have Acted On Grounds Generally Applicable to the Class.
 The defendants complete inmate-initiated collect telephone calls to call recipients, and have consistently failed to make proper disclosures.
 The defendants have acted on grounds generally applicable to the class.
-Certification is therefore proper under CR 23(b)(2). - Over Individual Issues.
+Certification is therefore proper under CR 23(b)(2). - 11.
+Questions of Law and Fact Common to the Class Predominate Over Individual Issues.
 The claims of many individual class members are too small to justify filing and prosecuting the claims separately.
 Thus, any interest that individual members of the class may have in individually controlling the prosecution of separate actions is outweighed by the efficiency of the class action mechanism.
 This action can be most efficiently prosecuted as a class action in King County Superior Court, where the defendants do business.
 Issues as to the defendants' conduct towards members of the class predominate over questions, if any, unique to members of the class.
-Certification is therefore additionally proper under CR 23(b)(3). - 13.
-Class Counsel.
+Certification is therefore additionally proper under CR 23(b)(3).

+12. Class Counsel.
 Plaintiffs have retained experienced and competent class counsel.